robverhoef/PoGoTelegramBot/ReadMe.md

 You will need to have some experience with Telegram bots; know how to initialize a bot with Botfather, set inline mode, etc.

 How you run this bot is entirely up to you.
 This version does run behind a SSL enabled proxy or, for example, [ngrok](https://ngrok.com) out of the box.
 But for a real standalone version additional code will be required to handle SSL certificates since this bot is using a [Webhook](https://core.telegram.org/bots/api#getting-updates).
+There is a [Wiki](https://github.com/robverhoef/PoGoTelegramBot/wiki) page that explains how to run this bot from systemd (Linux) instead of forever.js.
+Using systemd is a more reliable way of automatically restarting your bot.

 ## So what does this bot thing do?
 This bot will assist a Telegram (super)group to arrange Pokemon Go Raids.
 A raid requires multiple people at the same time and place.
 This bot offers an easy way to: